Schools aren’t doing enough to keep student data private

 Originally published in the Baltimore Business Journal

-Today, most of us assume — or should assume — that every click we make with our mouse or tap we make on our screen is recorded, analyzed and used to market, sell and promote goods and services back to us.
+Today, most of us assume — or should assume — that every click we make with our mouse or tap we make on our screen is recorded, analyzed undergoes data profiling and used to market, sell and promote goods and services back to us.

 As technology entrepreneurs have a way of saying, “if you’re not paying for a product, you are the product.”